odpi/egeria-docs/site/docs/guides/ecosystem-ui/rex-user-guide.md

 If you retrieve a relationship (from Get or Search), the entities at the ends of the relationship will be assigned labels based on the information available - which is limited to the unique properties in the EntityProxy.
-If such an entity is subsequently selected (by clicking on it) Rex will retrieve the full entity and if it can identify a better label, it will update the label associated with the entity in both the diagram and in the details panel.
+If such an entity is subsequently selected (by clicking on it), Rex will retrieve the full entity and if it can identify a better label, it will update the label associated with the entity in both the diagram and in the details panel.

 **Tips for using Rex:**